 Palo escrito is a tan wood with reddish-brown lines that create unusual patterns in some sets, much like colobolo.
 This is a lighter-weight type of rosewood.
 Guitars with back and sides made of palo escrito are known for a sweet high end and good punch.
 This wood is becoming a popular choice for flamenco guitars, but steel-string builders who are experimenting with it, most notably James Goodall of Goodall guitars, are getting excellent results with it.

 Finally, from the rosewood category, there is Madagascar rosewood.
 Little can be said about it that hasn't already been said about Brazilian rosewood!
-Visually, it is a dead-ringer for Brazilian, though in general it is more red or rust colored.
-The main differences are that Madagascar rosewood is not illegal to import, it is far less expensive, and a little lighter in weight.
-More than a few builders claim that the lower weight bestows an additional sonic liveliness that surpasses Brazilian rosewood -and indeed, most other tonewoods.
+Visually, it is very similar but with more red/rust tones.
+The main differences between the two is that Madagascar Rosewood a little lighter in weight.
+More than a few builders claim that the lower weight bestows an additional sonic liveliness that surpasses Brazilian Rosewood - and indeed, most other tonewoods.
 The tap tone of this wood has a noticeably strong, sustaining quality.

 There are a number of other woods that, because of their higher density, help create a rosewood-like sounding guitar, but do not come from the rosewood family.
 Visually, none of them would be mistaken for rosewood, but they are all quite attractive in their own right.
 On the higher-end are Macassar ebony and ziricote.
 Breedlove Guitars, a company that has created models from numerous alternative tonewoods, is very fond of both of these woods.
 Macassar ebony, as you might guess, is a black wood but with dramatic blond streaking which creates a beautiful liquid or marbled appearance.
 Ziricote is grayish in color and features intense spider-web figuring and layered effects.